Lecturer - Molecular & Cell Biology - MCB 2021-2022

 Minimum Basic Qualifications (by the time of application):

-Laboratory Courses: A Master’s degree or equivalent international degree is required by the time of application.
+Laboratory Courses and Lecturer Courses: A Master's degree (or equivalent international degree) is required by the time of application.

-Lecture Courses: A Ph.D. degree or equivalent international is required to teach a lecture course by the time of application.
+Lecture Courses: A Ph.D. degree (or equivalent international degree) is required to teach a lecture course by the time of hire.